Alphinux/typings/README.md

 ## Redo

- - Press `esc` to restart a typing test
+ - Press `tab` to restart a typing test

 ## language